Mingi

-Mingi is the traditional belief among the Omotic-speaking Karo and Hamar peoples of southern Ethiopia that children with perceived and true physical abnormalities are ritually impure.
+Mingi is the traditional belief among the South Omotic-speaking Karo and Hamar peoples of southern Ethiopia that children with perceived and true physical abnormalities are ritually impure.
 An example of perceived abnormalities include the top teeth erupting before bottom teeth.
-Children born out of wedlock are also considered impure and therefore capable of bringing curses upon the people.
+Children born out of wedlock (marriage) are also considered impure and therefore capable of bringing curses upon the people.

 The fear of curses or bad luck for the tribe leads to the killing of many children.
 These children are disposed of either through drowning, putting soil in their mouths and strangling or leaving infants in the forest.
 The elders make the decision to brand a child mingi but the deaths are carried out by various members of the tribe.
 The Karo tribe officially banned the practice of mingi in July 2012, but it remains an active part of the belief system in others.
 It is believed as many as 686,000 individuals secretly practice it in other Omotic communities.
-They are believed to exert an evil influence upon others, so mingi infants have traditionally been disposed of without a proper burial.